 Objections can be made if the proof of claim does not demonstrate the accurate amount of debt owed to the creditor, if it was a security interest and there was no proof of perfection filed with the proof of claim, or if there is no supporting documentation attached at all.
 These objections, because they are a contested matter, require 30 days notice to the creditor and a hearing in court.
 If they are granted, the court still has the power to give leave to the creditor to amend their proof of claim.

-Because these happen most frequently in Chapter 13 cases, and because they involve a court hearing and complex concepts, it is best to consult an experienced bankruptcy attorney to handle these matters.
+Because these happen most frequently in Chapter 13 cases, and because they involve a court hearing and complex concepts, it is best to consult an experienced bankruptcy attorney in Chicago to handle these matters.